TessCBear/100-Days-of-Code/Log.md

 The game presents the user with two celebrities.
 The user must decide which celebrity has the greater Instagram following.
 If correctly guessed, the second celebrity is then compared to a new one and the game continues.
 The user must try to get as many correct guesses in a row as they can.

 #### Thoughts
-I felt that my implementation was a lot simpler than the course instructors.
+I felt that my implementation was a lot simpler than the course instructor's.
 It was not a particularly difficult challenge.